 Bryan Bender, “Trump’s team tries to stifle rift on Russia,” Politico, Jan.
 5, 2017; Reuters, “Trump accepts U.S. intelligence on Russia hacking: chief of staff,” Jan.
 8, 2017; Kyle Bullack, “Graham: Trump worried blaming Russia will undermine his legitimacy,” The Hill, Jan.
 8, 2017.

-Chinese state media reports aircraft carriers conducting drills in the South China Sea and arguing if the country should alone “shoulder responsibility to fight global warming” if climate change denial becomes official policy in the Trump administration.
+Chinese state media reports aircraft carriers conducting drills in the South China Sea and arguing if the country should alone “shoulder responsibility to fight global warming” if climate change denial becomes official policy in the orange menace’s administration.

 AFP, “Trump dismisses N.Korea nuclear threat, baits China in tweets,” Jan.
 3, 2017; Rebecca Morin, “Trump: North Korea will be stopped,” Politico, Jan.
 2, 2017; Choe Sang-Hun, “North Korea will test intercontinental ballistic missile, Kim says,” New York Times, Jan.
 2, 2017; Reuters, “North Korea cannot ‘tip’ missile with nuclear warhead: U.S. State Department,” Jan.
 3, 2017; David Brunnstrom and Arshad Mohammed, “Trump’s North Korea red line could come back to haunt him,” Reuters, Jan.
 3, 2017.

 AFP, “North Korea urges policy shift from Trump administration,” Nov.
 10, 2016.